 For a healthy person, lymphocytes make up between 25 and 30 percent of the total leukocyte population, which translates to between one and two trillion of these cells in a healthy individual.

 Apart from their ability to quickly respond to invading pathogens, some (particularly the B and T lymphocytes) have a unique characteristic in that they can retain memory of antigens they may have previously encountered.
 This makes it possible for these cells to immediately destroy such antigen when they encounter them again.
-For this reason, they are also referred to as memory cells.
+And so, they are also referred to as memory cells.

 To identify these cells in a blood smear, Wright's stain can be used.
 This is an important stain that is often recommended for differential staining of blood smears or bone marrow.

 When viewed under the microscope, lymphocytes will appear dark purple with a deep bluish nucleus and a sky blue cytoplasm.